Can I use a purchased item in a freelance project or contract work for a client?

 How many times can I use a purchased item?

 A purchased Item may be used in one Project.
-As an exception, Installable Items may be used in an unlimited number of Projects on a one seat per license basis.
 A Project is defined as a complete and cohesive undertaking that may result in one or more End Products.
 Any End Products included in the one Project must be directly related under a single concept.
 However, all purchased Items may be used in an unlimited number of Personal Use Projects.

 For example, if you sell t-shirts in an online shop and you purchase a t-shirt mockup to display your shirt designs, you are allowed to use that mock-up in multiple End Products, each one displaying one of your shirt designs, because each of these End Products is directly related to marketing the t-shirt designs in one shop.
 Another acceptable use case would be using a purchased pattern to create an End Product banner ad that advertises an end of the year sale for a client who owns a clothing company, and then using that same pattern to create an End Product of mailers that are sent out to advertise that same sale for the same client.
 You may also purchase a photo to create a wall art End Product to hang in your home, and then use the same photo to create the End Product of a calendar that you gift to a friend, because these both fall under the umbrella of Personal Use Projects.